mvolkmann/react-cypress-demo/README.md

 The axe issues reported for the default create-react-app are:

-1. page-has-heading-one
+1. landmark-one-main

-   The description is "Ensure that the page, or at least one of its frames contains a level-one heading".
+   The description is "Ensures the document has only one main landmark and each iframe in the page has at most one main landmark".
    The fix is to change the `<div>` tag in public/html to a `<main>` tag.

 2. page-has-heading-one